91B0FBB4-04A9-D5D7-16F0F3976AA697ED

 “I’ll have an understanding on an international level that will give me a domestic understanding of how and why.”

 “This is something worth exploring, and it’s under-researched,” she realized about her project.
 Her friends and mentors agreed.
-Brenda Davis, associate director of Hamilton’s Opportunity Program, immediately encouraged her to apply for the Watson.
+Brenda Davis, associate director of Hamilton’s Opportunity Programs, immediately encouraged her to apply for the Watson.
 Assistant Professor of Anthropology Julie Starr offered her readings on various countries to inspire her, and Career Advisor Virginia Dosch and Student Fellowships Coordinator Lisa Grimes lent their assistance in every step of the competitive application and interview process.

 Karki will travel first to the Philippines, a critical “sending” country, to gain insight into migrant domestic workers’ pre-departure training and eventual reintegration efforts.
 Next, she will visit three “receiving” countries.
 In the UAE, she will volunteer with the Dubai Foundation for Women and Children to investigate contract regulations, community aid networks, and workers’ means of sustaining cultural ties.
 By shadowing community organizers and continuing to volunteer in Cyprus and then Australia, she will study work-life balance, multiculturalism, and activism.